yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - can also automatically trigger processes in other GCP services (e.g. cloud functions, pub/sub)
 - GCS as a dynamic component of data pipelines
 - workflow initiation upon data arrival

+**Cloud Turbo Replication**
+- Cloud Storage's Turbo Replication is specifically designed to provide near real-time, synchronous replication of data across regions.
+  - Essential for scenarios like real-time financial transaction processing where having the most current data available in multiple regions is critical for both performance and disaster recovery.
+- Turbo Replication ensures that data is replicated with minimal latency, allowing for rapid failover and high availability across different geographical locations.
+This is in contrast to standard GCS replication methods or custom scripting solutions, which might involve greater latencies or complexities in ensuring synchronous data replication.

+**Transferring data to cloud storage**
+- **Transfer Appliance** is specifically designed for large-scale data migrations when network capacity is a limiting factor, allowing you to transfer the data efficiently without relying on slow network speeds.
+Good for transferring from an on-premise server to cloud.
+- **gutil** will have bandwidth limitations and take too long for a 1 PB dataset.
+- **Storage Transfer Service** good for cloud-to-cloud migrations and is not optimal for on-premises scenario.

 # Bigquery (BQ)
 - fully managed and serveless relational database